Variable star: Classification

 These subgroups themselves are further divided into specific types of variable stars that are usually named after their prototype.
-For example, dwarf novae are designated U Geminorum stars after the first recognized star in the class, U Geminorum.
+For example, dwarf novae are designated U Gem stars after the first recognized star in the class, U Geminorum.

+The population of stars in the Milky Way galaxy is divided into two groups based on their age, chemical abundances, and motion through the galaxy.
+Population I stars are limited to the flat plane of the galactic system, known as thin disk stars.
+These originate in open clusters and often display high abundances of elements produced by stellar fusion processes – their metallicity.
+The Population II stars are more often distributed in the thick disk, the galactic halo, globular clusters, and galactic bulge.
+These are much older stars that show lower abundances of elements more massive than helium.
+In some cases the classification system of variable stars and their behavior is determined by their population membership.

 Intrinsic variable stars

 Examples of types within these divisions are given below.

 Pulsating variable stars

 Pulsating stars swell and shrink, affecting their brightness and spectrum.
 Pulsations are generally split into: radial, where the entire star expands and shrinks as a whole; and non-radial, where one part of the star expands while another part shrinks.

 Depending on the type of pulsation and its location within the star, there is a natural or fundamental frequency which determines the period of the star.
 Stars may also pulsate in a harmonic or overtone which is a higher frequency, corresponding to a shorter period.
 Pulsating variable stars sometimes have a single well-defined period, but often they pulsate simultaneously with multiple frequencies and complex analysis is required to determine the separate interfering periods.
 In some cases, the pulsations do not have a defined frequency, causing a random variation, referred to as stochastic.
 The study of stellar interiors using their pulsations is known as asteroseismology.

 The expansion phase of a pulsation is caused by the blocking of the internal energy flow by material with a high opacity, but this must occur at a particular depth of the star to create visible pulsations.
 If the expansion occurs below a convective zone then no variation will be visible at the surface.
 If the expansion occurs too close to the surface the restoring force will be too weak to create a pulsation.
 The restoring force to create the contraction phase of a pulsation can be pressure if the pulsation occurs in a non-degenerate layer deep inside a star, and this is called an acoustic or pressure mode of pulsation, abbreviated to p-mode.
 In other cases, the restoring force is gravity and this is called a g-mode.
 Pulsating variable stars typically pulsate in only one of these modes.